Shanu2092/card_default/readme.md

 Problem Statement:
 To build a classification methodology to determine whether a person defaults the credit card payment for the next month.

- What is Architecture Design?
-Architecture Design (AD) aims to give the internal design of the  actual program code for the Credit Card Defaulters  AD describes the class diagrams with the methods and relation  between classes and program specifications.
-It describes the modules  so that the programmer can directly code the program from the  document.
-• Scope
-Architecture Design (AD) is a component-level design process that  follows a step-by-step refinement process.
-This process can be used  for designing data structures, required software, architecture, source
-code, and ultimately, performance algorithms.
-Overall, the data  organization may be defined during requirement analysis and then  refined during data design work.
-And the complete workflow. •

 Dataset Information:
 ID: ID of each client
 LIMIT_BAL: Amount of given credit in NT dollars (includes individual  and family/supplementary = credit)